Building Math Skills

 Tips for Parents

-Many games will reveal your child's knowledge of numbers as well as of words and directions.
-Play tic-tac-toe, dots, checkers, concentration, hangman, Scrabble, and increasingly complex card games such as hearts, rummy, cribbage.
-Keep playing games such as chess and Monopoly, which involve problem solving and mathematics.
+Play tic-tac-toe, dots, checkers, dominoes, concentration, hangman, Scrabble, chess, and increasingly complex card games such as hearts, rummy, cribbage with your child.
+All involve problem solving and logic, and all are based on mathematics.

-With a map of the United States, ask, "What is the shortest route from Boston to Grand Forks, North Dakota?"
-Or have your child trace routes to the homes of relatives and friends around the country -- or the world.
+With a map of the United States, ask, "What is the shortest route from Princeton, New Jersey, to San Francisco, California?"
+Or from Boston, Massachusetts, to Madison, Wisconsin.
+Or have your child figure out how long it would take to get to the homes of relatives and friends around the country -- or the world -- by plane, train, automobile, or on foot.
+When you travel, make sure you involve your child in planning travel routes.

 Copyright 1994 by Chelsea House Publishers, a division of Main Line Book Co.
 All rights reserved.